Discover Oman : Neighbourhoods

 The New City - Seeb, Al Mouj, Al Ghubrah

 More at the heart of things and life, Al Ghubrah, to the east of Seeb and Al Mouj, is more popular with its small boutiques and numerous coffee-shops.
 If the first impression is that of arriving in a simple neighborhood, it's nothing of the sort...
 You enter a maze of streets with superb white houses, home to Omanis and expatriates.
 It's best to know where you're going, as you quickly get lost.
-Further on, on the main road to Muscat, we pass by the Great Mosque of Sultan Qaboos: a superb example of Islamic architecture, impressive in both its size and the purity of its lines.
+Further on, on the main road towards Qurm, we pass by the Great Mosque of Sultan Qaboos: a superb example of Islamic architecture, impressive in both its size and the purity of its lines.

 Residential areas - Al Khuwair, Qurm

 Al Khuwair is a city in itself.
-Shopping malls (Muscat Grand Mall, Panorama Mall, Avenue Mall and, most recently, Muscat Grand Mall), hotels, restaurants, business centers, residential areas... the district is constantly changing and is undoubtedly one of the most cosmopolitan parts of the capital, where locals and expatriates rub shoulders.
+Shopping malls (Muscat Grand Mall, Panorama Mall, Avenue Mall and, most recently, Muscat Grand Mall), hotels, restaurants, business centers, residential areas... the district is in a state of perpetual transformation and is undoubtedly one of the most cosmopolitan parts of the capital, where locals and expatriates rub shoulders.
 It's easy to stray from the chic areas of the district to enjoy the simplicity of the popular restaurants - shawarma and grilled fish on the terrace.
 Beware, though, that places are very expensive in the evening!
 People come to Al Khuwair more for its atmosphere than for the beauty of its architecture.
 Of particular note, however, are the superb Zawawi mosque and the HSBC headquarters, visible on the right-hand side of the road when coming from Seeb, and featuring a 10-metre-high door, supposedly gilded with fine gold.

 Madinat as Sultan Qaboos is located slightly higher up, to the right of the main road when approaching from the north, opposite Qurm.
 It's mainly a residential area, popular with the expatriate population.
 There's a small shopping mall and several nice, high-quality restaurants.

 Qurm is built lengthways along the seafront, between Al Ghubrah and Mutrah.
 It's a very airy, flowery area, one of the capital's liveliest and most pleasant.
 Traffic circles and roadsides are veritable gardens, green and meticulously maintained, which is not always easy in such a climate.
-The area is divided into three districts: Qurm, the friendliest and busiest; Qurm Heigths, a little uptown, as its name suggests; and Shati al-Qurm, the most luxurious, all focused on the immaculate whiteness of the Royal Opera House, one of the city's most emblematic buildings.
+The area is divided into three districts: Qurm, the friendliest and busiest; Qurm Heights, a little uptown as its name suggests; and Shati al-Qurm, the most luxurious, all focused on the immaculate whiteness of the Royal Opera House, one of the city's most emblematic buildings.

 Historic districts - Ruwi, Mutrah, Muscat